-Dr. Drancoli holds extensive experience in the area of sexual behavior problems and violence (assessment, treatment, consultation for relatives) and acted as a consultant for an award show, rating TV productions and advising on the accurate portrayal of mental health issues in the media.
+Dr. Drancoli holds extensive experience in the assessment and treatment of sexual deviance, violence and extremism.
+Dr. Drancoli also sat on award show committees rating TV productions and advising on the accurate portrayal of mental health issues in the media.

-INDIVIDUAL AND COUPLE PSYCHOTHERAPY acculturation and relocation - trauma - sexual behavior problems - sexual orientation - domestic violence - identity formation - existential questions (aging, loss and grief, illness) - depression and anxiety
+Acculturation and relocation - trauma - sexual behavior problems - sexual orientation - domestic violence - identity formation - existential questions (aging, loss and grief, illness) - depression and anxiety